Because there are times when we all feel inadequate or have self-esteem issues – me too.

 - “For as he thinketh in his heart, so is he”

-Here are some useful definitions:
+When it comes to humility, here are some useful definitions:

 Pride = Disagreeing with God